Take Action

 Summary:

-Creates a levy limit exemption for regional EMS systems, allowing municipalities to better fund joint EMS/fire operations without going to referendum.
+Creates a levy limit exemption for regional EMS systems, allowing municipalities to better fund EMS operations without going to referendum.
+"Regional" EMS system means any EMS agency that serves 8 or more municipalities or covers 232 square miles.

 Why it Matters: